shinog/github-test/README.md

 For learning Github
-BUt I already loved Github
+BUt I already loved Swift